Metro Trains Melbourne: Burnley Group

-Belgrave and Lilydale trains operate via the City Loop, running anticlockwise on weekday mornings, and clockwise on weekday afternoons and weekends.
+Lilydale and Belgrave trains operate through the City Loop, running anticlockwise on weekday mornings, and clockwise on weekday afternoons and weekends.
 Most trains run express during peak hours, with increased frequency in both directions, but more frequent in the direction of peak.
 Using the triple track from Box Hill to Burnley, express trains can overtake local trains in the direction of the peak.

 Glen Waverley trains run direct to and from Flinders Street on weekday mornings.
 On weekday afternoons and weekends, Glen Waverley trains operate clockwise via the Loop, with Belgrave and Lilydale services.

-Alamein trains operate anticlockwise via the Loop during the weekday morning peak, anticlockwise during weekday afternoon peak and weekends, and operate as 3 carriage shuttles to and from Camberwell during weekday off-peak.
+Alamein trains operate anticlockwise via the Loop during weekday morning and afternoon peaks, and as shuttles to and from Camberwell during weekday off-peak and weekends.